 Operational risks are reported as part of the Quarterly Risk Dashboard prepared by the Risk Management Function.
-Specifically, the Management Committee regularly analyses developments to the Risk Profile of the various business areas of ERGO Insurance NV/SA and takes the necessary decisions accordingly.
-The input is included in the Quarterly Risk Dashboard which highlights all significant operational incidents taking place and developments of the underlying risks.
+More specifically, the inputs are provided by the risk owners, analysed by the Risk Management Function and included in the Quarterly Risk Dashboard, which highlights all significant events taking place and developments impacting the Risk Profile of ERGO Insurance NV/SA.
+The Management Committee regularly analyses the developments to the Risk Profile of the various business areas of ERGO Insurance NV/SA and takes the necessary decisions in order to remain within tolerance levels.

 Establishing an overview of operational risk events is crucial in reaching a better understanding of the operational risks associated with each activity and this provides a relevant source of information for management.
 Major operational events are thoroughly investigated and are allocated a specific action plan and appropriately followed up.

-Moreover, operational risks that cause an actual loss are collected with their respective losses in the Operational Risk Events Database (ORED), which documents operational risk events with losses of EUR 1K or more or with reputational impact.
+Moreover, operational risks that cause an actual loss are collected with their respective losses in the Operational Risk

+Events Database (ORED).